-Overview of a Spanish Passport
+Overview of the Spanish Passport

+The Spanish passport is one of the most powerful in the world, allowing free access to 184 countries.
+According to the Passport Index by our Global Intelligence Unit, Spain has one of the most powerful passports, ranking 17th overall in 2026.
 Spanish passport holders have the privilege to travel visa-free for tourism and business, which can open doors to a variety of experiences and opportunities across different continents.

 Spain Spain Passport Rankings